futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 ## Grid Layout

-CSS Grid Layout (aka “Grid” or “CSS Grid”), is a two-dimensional grid-based layout system that, compared to any web layout system of the past, completely changes the way we design user interfaces.
+CSS Grid Layout (aka “Grid” or “CSS Grid”), is a `two-dimensional` grid-based layout system that, `compared` to any web `layout system` of the `past`, completely changes the way we design user interfaces.
 CSS has always been used to layout our web pages, but it’s never done a very good job of it.

-First, we used tables, then floats, positioning and inline-block, but all of these methods were essentially hacks and left out a lot of important functionality (vertical centering, for instance).
-Flexbox is also a very great layout tool, but its one-directional flow has different use cases — and they actually work together quite well!
-Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites.
+First, we used `tables, then floats, positioning and inline-block`, but all of `these methods` were essentially `hacks` and left out a lot of important functionality (vertical centering, for instance).

+`Flexbox` is also a very `great layout tool`, `but` its `one-directional flow` has different use cases — and they actually work together quite well!

+`Grid` is the very `first CSS module created specifically` to `solve` the `layout problems` we’ve all been hacking our way around for as long as we’ve been making websites.

 ## Important CSS Grid terminology

-Before diving into the concepts of Grid it’s important to understand the terminology.
+Before diving into the concepts of Grid `it’s important to understand` the `terminology`.
 Since the terms involved here are all kinda conceptually similar, it’s easy to confuse them with one another if you don’t first memorize their meanings defined by the Grid specification.
 But don’t worry, there aren’t many of them.

 ## Grid Container

-element on which display: grid is applied.
+html `element` on which `display: grid` is applied.
 It’s the direct parent of all the grid items.
 In this example container is the grid container.

 ```html
 <div class="container">